-- Might this have been a planned action or event? - Could this behaviour be inadvertent?
-What is the likelihood of this? - Could this be the precursor to more concerning behaviour? - Did it occur in a 'public' or 'private' place?
-Was this in school or out of school? - If electronic devices are involved, have any relevant files been deleted and is there any evidence of this? - If this relates to inappropriate language, what is the precise nature of the language used?
+- How long has the adult or member of staff worked for you? - Have there been any previous concerns raised?
+Is this a one-off or part of a pattern of behaviour? - Has the member of staff previously been given advice in this area? - · Would an associated pattern of behaviour (if it exists) be seen by others?
+(How closely do they work with other colleagues?) - Might this have been a planned action or event? - · Could this behaviour be inadvertent?
+What is the likelihood of this? - · Could this be the precursor to more concerning behaviour? - .
+Did it occur in a 'public' or 'private' place?
+Was this in school or out of school? - If electronic devices are involved, have any relevant files been deleted and is there any evidence - If this relates to inappropriate language, what is the precise nature of the language used?
 How inappropriate is it?
-What was the context where was this, and who were the listeners?
+What was the context - where was this, and who were the listeners?
 Could this be seen as 'banter' or might it have more serious undertones?

-11. Appendix 3 - Useful Contacts - Cambridgeshire
+12. Appendix 3 - Useful Contacts - Cambridgeshire

-Cambridgeshire and Peterborough Safeguarding Children Partnership Board - Safeguarding Multi-Agency Procedures ecps.general@cambridgeshire.gov.uk sara.rogers@cambridgeshire.gov.uk
+Cambridgeshire and Peterborough Safeguarding Children Partnership Board - Safeguarding Multi-Agency Procedures